-From Hellfire Pass the track follows the main ridge before descending to Little Hellfire beach.
+From Big Hellfire the track follows the main ridge before descending to Little Hellfire beach.
 At the south end of the beach is a signpost for Mason Bay.
 The track travels inland over a bush saddle and finally descends near the north end of Mason Bay.
 At extreme high tide this section can be impassable – there is a high tide route marked through the sand dunes.
 Care Is required as the sand dunes move and markers are sometimes covered over with sand.
 High tide route will take approximately an extra 1.5 hours.

 Recent sand erosion is causing waves to come up to the cliffs at high tide.
 This means trampers may not be able to get down to the beach safely for the 12 hours of high tide.
 The beach may also be inaccessible at low tide if there are low pressure systems or storm surges.
 The north end of Mason Bay beach is 6 hours walk from Big Hellfire Hut, so if trampers can't get down safely to the beach they will have to return to the hut or find shelter until conditions are safe to access the beach.